Demonsthere/chef-docker_vlc/README.md

 ## Description

 This cookbooks is desinged to run in a local docker container, supplied by the Dockerfile.
-This container is build from the ARMv7 version of Ubuntu, however a qemu binary-bridge is added to the image, which allows it to be run on the x86 architecture.
+This container is build from the ARMv7 version of Debian, however a qemu binary-bridge is added to the image, which allows it to be run on the x86 architecture.

-What that is means, you cna build software from ARM (like the Raspberry Pi) inside a container on Your x86 machine.
+What this means, you can build software for the ARM (like the Raspberry Pi) inside a container on Your x86 machine.

 ## VLC compilation